With A Warm, Caring Staff and Stunningly Natural Results,

 Botox is very popular, but if it’s your first experience, you probably have some questions.
 The team at Care Plastic Surgery includes several experts on Botox and other non-surgical treatments.
 Here are the answers to your top Botox questions.

-Botox is the most well-known name brand of a diluted form of botulinum toxin, which can be injected to temporarily freeze the facial muscles that cause wrinkles.
-The name “Botox” is a little like “Kleenex” — sometimes, people use the brand name to refer to any number of products of this type.
-Care Plastic Surgery uses Botox brand specifically.
+Botox is the most well-known name brand of a diluted form of botulinum toxin, which can temporarily freeze the facial muscles that cause wrinkles.
+The name Botox is a little like Kleenex — sometimes, people use the brand name to refer to any number of products of this type.
+Care Plastic Surgery uses the Botox brand specifically.

 So, one isn’t necessarily better than the other, but everyone has their own preferences.
 The expert injectors at Care Plastic Surgery can help you pick the right product for you.